-- general communications advice; - media monitoring; - assistance keeping media database up to date; - handling logistics of media attendance at IMI events (invitations, travel, follow-up, etc.).
+- General communications advice - Media monitoring - Assistance keeping media database up to date - Handling logistics of media attendance at IMI events (invitations, travel, follow-up, etc.)

-The Programme Office will also remain alert to issues sensitive to IMI's reputation, and respond accordingly, for example by preparing briefings or sets of questions and answers.
+The Programme Office will also remain alert to issues that could damage IMI's reputation, and respond accordingly, for example by preparing briefings or sets of questions and answers.
 Media Consulta may also run media training for new staff that requires it in 2015.